 - Concert tickets of shows you've been to together

-- Love letters, notes or cards that you've sent each other on special occasions, especially while dating.
+- Love letters, notes, or cards that you've sent each other on special occasions, especially while dating.

 - Trinkets or gifts that you're okay parting with for the near future

 During the ceremony, generally at the start, you'll have your officiant explain the purpose of the stones each guest was given entering the venue.
-The officiant will instruct your guests to hold their stone and make a wish for you and your partner, before asking the guests to sign their name and possibly write a word that signifies their wish before placing it back in the box(s) at the entrance on their way out.
-You'll now have something to remind you of each and every guest that attended your special day!
+The officiant will instruct your guests to hold their stone and make a wish for you and your partner before asking the guests to sign their name and possibly write a word that signifies their wish before placing it back in the box(s) at the entrance on their way out.
+You'll now have something to remind you of each guest that attended your special day!

 Make sure you pre-arrange for someone to stand at the entrance to your wedding ceremony venue and hand the rocks out to your guests as they enter.
-It could be a good idea to avoid confusion by having the person handing the rocks out to let people know it'll be part of the ceremony.
+It could be a good idea to avoid confusion by having the person handing the stones out to let people know it'll be part of the ceremony.

 Celtic Oathing Stone Ceremony

-A lasso ceremony, also known as ‘El Lazo’ is a traditional ritual that is carried out in Filipino, Mexican and Spanish cultures.
+A lasso ceremony, also known as '‘El Laz'’ is a traditional ritual carried out in Filipino, Mexican and Spanish cultures.
 This one is quite simple to carry out yet very elegant and beautiful.
-During the wedding ceremony, the officiant will explain to the guests in attendance that a Lasso ceremony is about to take place and that it symbolises love and unity for infinity.
+During the wedding ceremony, the officiant will explain to the guests that a Lasso ceremony is about to occur and that it symbolizes love and unity for infinity.
 The officiant will then take a floral garland and place it around the neck/shoulder area of the couple, who will be standing face to face.
-When draping, the officiant will twist it into an infinity symbol and then speak a few words to commemorate the couples love, togetherness and unity that they'll share for life moving forward.
+When draping, the officiant will twist it into an infinity symbol and then speak a few words to commemorate the couple's love, togetherness, and unity that they'll share for life moving forward.
 The beautiful thing about the Lasso ceremony is you can then take the floral garland home and hang it up for a while as a reminder of your special day!
 You'll only need one thing for this ceremony: a floral garland.
 This is quite easily obtainable from most florists, so all you'll need to do is contact some local florists and discuss your options with them!